Computational Pathology: A Survey Review and The Way Forward: Introduction

 However, despite the aforementioned advantages, the adoption of digital pathology, and hence computational pathology, has been slow.
 Some pathologists consider the analysis of WSIs as opposed to glass slides as an unnecessary change in their workflow \cite{lujan2022challenges,liu2019digital,griffin2017digital,jara2010digital} and recent surveys indicate that the switch to digital pathology does not provide enough financial incentive \cite{smith2022road,sundar2020awareness,buabbas2021evaluating,baidoshvili2018evaluating, Dennis2005TheUO, al2012digital}.
-This is where advances from CoPath can address or overpower many of the concerns in adopting a digital workflow.
-For example, CoPath models to identify morphological features that correlate with breast cancer \cite{209} provide substantial benefits to clinical accuracy.
-Further, CoPath models that identify lymph node metastases with better sensitivity while reducing diagnostic time \cite{138} can streamline workflows to increase pathologist throughput and generate more revenue \cite{cooper2012digital, kim2022application}.
+This is where advances from CPath can address or overpower many of the concerns in adopting a digital workflow.
+For example, CPath models to identify morphological features that correlate with breast cancer \cite{209} provide substantial benefits to clinical accuracy.
+Further, CPath models that identify lymph node metastases with better sensitivity while reducing diagnostic time \cite{138} can streamline workflows to increase pathologist throughput and generate more revenue \cite{cooper2012digital, kim2022application}.

-Similar to digital pathology, the adoption of CoPath methods has also lagged despite the many benefits it offers to improve efficiency and accuracy in pathology \cite{CPsurvey1, kumar2020whole, evans2018us, 370}.
-This lack of adoption and integration into clinical practice raises a significant question regarding the direction and trends of current work in CoPath.
-This survey looks to review the field of CoPath in a systematic fashion by breaking down the various steps involved in a CoPath workflow and categorizing CoPath works to both determine trends in the field and provide a resource for the community to reference when creating new works.
+Similar to digital pathology, the adoption of CPath methods has also lagged despite the many benefits it offers to improve efficiency and accuracy in pathology \cite{CPsurvey1, kumar2020whole, evans2018us, 370}.
+This lack of adoption and integration into clinical practice raises a significant question regarding the direction and trends of current work in CPath.
+This survey looks to review the field of CPath in a systematic fashion by breaking down the various steps involved in a CPath workflow and categorizing CPath works to both determine trends in the field and provide a resource for the community to reference when creating new works.